eapache/channels/README.md

 template for implementing many common idioms; if you use it in this way I would appreciate the inclusion of some sort of credit in the resulting code.

-See https://godoc.org/github.com/eapache/channels for full documentation.
+See https://godoc.org/github.com/eapache/channels for full documentation or https://gopkg.in/eapache/channels.v1 for a versioned import path.

 Requires Go version 1.1 or later, as certain necessary elements of the `reflect` package were not present in 1.0.